data-8/textbook/chapter2/intro.md

 emissions, the US is higher than China, because China's population is much larger than that of the United States.

-Technology can be a help as well as a hindrance.
+Technology can be a hindrance as well as a help.
 Sometimes, the ability to create a fancy picture leads to a lack of clarity in what is being displayed.
 Inaccurate representation of numerical information, in particular, can lead to misleading messages.